Goosetaculous/convoy-connection/README.md

  2. Location on the map
  3. Trip Advisor review

- The user should also be able to pick the a pin on the map instead of putting it on the textbox.
+ The user should also be able to pick  a pin on the map instead of putting it on the textbox.
+Also this is strictly convoy so it should only show Convoy restaurants.
 Then displays the results.
 What would be nice is if we can compare the ratings ( each api)

  Low Level